Contact Us

 The "Shadow CRM" Phenomenon

 When a CRM is designed by executives for executives, it fails the end user.
 If your reps feel that the CRM is a tax on their time rather than a tool to help them close, they will create a "Shadow CRM."
 This is the spreadsheet on their desktop where the real deal status lives.
-They update the official CRM only 10 minutes before your pipeline meeting, usually by sandbagging dates or creating placeholder values just to get you off their back.
+They update the official CRM only 10 minutes before your pipeline meeting, usually by sandbagging dates or adding low-quality values just to satisfy required fields.

 This disconnect is expensive.
 Gartner data estimates that poor data quality costs organizations an average of $12.9 million annually.
 For a Series B or C company, that cost manifests as missed forecasts, wasted marketing spend on bad contacts, and—most critically—revenue leakage because your reps are acting as data entry clerks instead of closers.

 If you want to know why your team hates your CRM, look at your "Required Fields" list.
-Every mandatory field that does not directly help a rep close a deal is a friction point that encourages them to lie to you.
+Every mandatory field that does not directly help a rep close a deal is a friction point that encourages low-quality data.

 The Anatomy of Adoption Failure